PKU-Alignment/safety-gymnasium/docs/components_of_environments/tasks.rst

             :width: 230px
         .. centered:: Coming soon...

-In a task, you can include specific Agents and Objects, which in turn define the environment's own behavior (e.g., reward mechanism, reset mechanism, etc.), thus combining them into a complete enviroment.
+In a task, you can include specific Agents and Objects, which in turn define the environment's own behavior (e.g., reward mechanism, reset mechanism, etc.), thus combining them into a complete environment.

 For specific tasks, we will introduce them in the Environments section together with the environment, and here we only hint at the process of defining a task.